 Tags: Butter Pecan, Christmas Cookies, Cookies, feuilletine, thumbprint cookies, white chocolate

-I can’t sleep because I keep picturing those little, innocent children shot dead, in such an aggressive, hateful manner.. by a man who was probably mentally ill, but no one did anything about it, or so it seems.
+Sleep escapes me because I keep picturing all of those little, innocent children shot dead in such an aggressive, hateful manner.
+They were seedlings that never had a chance to sprout, bright-eyed links to the future, broken, because they were shot dead by a man who was probably mentally ill, but no one ever did anything about it, or so it seems.
 We don’t know what inner demons this man was battling, but It begs the question – what could motivate someone to do something so heinous, so cruel, so despicable?

 We may never know.

 I’m not going to spout off about gun control or mental illness, but I am going to direct you to a fund set up by United Way of Western Connecticut called the Sandy Hook School Support Fund to help the families of the victims through their grief..whether it be therapy or grief counseling of some sort or just a little something to make life easier for them at this time.
 It’s not going to bring back their little angels or loved ones, but it’s something and I think we’ve all felt some form of helplessness since it happened.